Background pattern

 • sleeping pills;

-• opioid medications such as morphine;
+• opioid medicines like morphine;

-• oral diabetes medications or insulin.
+• oral diabetes medicines or insulins.

 Your doctor may need to adjust your dose and/or take other precautions: